Johanna Rytting Kaneryd: Chelsea

 In August 2022, she moved to Chelsea, signing a three-year deal with an option to extend for a further year.
 On 8 March 2023, she scored her first goal with Chelsea against Brighton.
 In the 2022–23 season, she helped her team win the domestic double.
 On 10 December 2023, Rytting Kaneryd scored a goal in front of the then largest Super League crowd of 59,042.
 In the 2023–24 FA Cup, she provided two assists in the 3–1 victory over West Ham.

-In the 2024-25 season, Rytting Kaneryd played 36 games in all competitions as Chelsea secured a domestic treble of the FA Women's Cup, Women's League Cup and the Women's Super League, going unbeaten in the later and securing a record points haul.
+In the 2024-25 season, Rytting Kaneryd played 36 games in all competitions as Chelsea secured a domestic treble of the FA Women's Cup, Women's League Cup and the Women's Super League, going unbeaten in the latter and securing a record points haul.
 She scored five goals in all competitions, including a volley against Tottenham Hotspur which was nominated for WSL Goal of the Season.
-Her volley against Tottenham was named as Chelsea's 2024-25 Women's Goal of the Season.
+Her volley against Tottenham was named as Chelsea's 2024–25 Women's Goal of the Season.

 In June 2025, Chelsea announced that Rytting Kaneryd had signed a new contract to 2027.

+OL Lyonnes

+On 6 July 2026, it was announced that Rytting Kaneryd signed a three-year contract with Première Ligue club OL Lyonnes until 2029.

+Shortly after joining OL, in August 2026, Kaneryd was ruled out for several month after rupturing her ACL during a training session.